Introduction to Chemical Warfare Training

 The effects of exposure to a CWA can be immediate or delayed depending upon:

-Why are CWAs popular as a weapon?
+Why are CWAs popular weapons?

 What is the risk of exposure to CWAs?